Hyunglok-Kim/Hyunglok-Kim.github.io/publications.md

 (in review/revision/submission)

 `2022`
-[1] Impact of Vegetation Gradient and Land Cover Condition on Soil Moisture Retrievals from Different Frequencies and Acquisition Times of Satellite Observations, _IEEE Transactions on Geoscience and Remote Sensing_ (corresponding author)
+[1] Impact of Vegetation Gradient and Land Cover Condition on Soil Moisture Retrievals from Different Frequencies and Acquisition Times of Satellite Observations, _IEEE Transactions on Geoscience and Remote Sensing_ (major revision) (corresponding author)

 `2022`
-[2] Changes in the speed of the subdaily global terrestrial water cycle due to human intervention (first author)
+[2] Changes in the speed of the subdaily global terrestrial water cycle due to human intervention (re-submission) (first author)

 `2022`
-[3] Performance assessment of SM2RAIN-NWF using ASCAT soil moisture via supervised land cover-soil-climate classification, _Remote Sensing of Environment_ (co-author)
+[3] Performance assessment of SM2RAIN-NWF using ASCAT soil moisture via supervised land cover-soil-climate classification, _Remote Sensing of Environment_ (in-review) (co-author)

 `2022`
 [4] Toward streamflow estimation in ungauged regions using machine learning: Quantifying uncertainties in spatial extrapolation, _Science of Total Environment_ (initial submission started) (corresponding author)